FGMEMBERS/Lightning/readme.txt

 Pilot's Notes - I have the F.6 Notes and FRCs.
 Notes for the F.1 or F.1A would be wonderful...

-We really need better sounds.
-Any genuine Lightning sound recordings would be good - particularly engine startup, various cockpit warnings etc.  There are still several around in at least ground running condition so this shouldn't be impossible to get.
+Better sounds.
+Paul's engine startup sounds have been a big improvement, but any genuine Lightning sound recordings would still be welcomed - particularly various cockpit warnings etc.  There are still several around in at least ground running condition so this shouldn't be impossible to get.

 Wind Tunnel Data!
 Anyone who can lay hands on wind tunnel data for any mark of Lightning is hereby pleaded with to send me a copy, or better still add